Policies

 • No interlibrary loans of microfilm or videos.

 In cases where a use of materials fits "fair use," copyright permission is not required.
 The determination of whether use fits "fair use" is made by the user.
-The The Ethnic Studies Library cannot grant copyright permission to use materials for which it does not hold copyright.
+The The Ethnic Studies Library cannot grant or deny copyright permission to use materials for which it does not hold copyright.
 In some case, the Ethnic Studies Library may have information on the copyright holder but it is dependent on the materials.
+For more information, visit Copyright, Fair Use, and Your Project.
 To discuss copyright and permissions, feel free to e-mail the Ethnic Studies Library.

 Registration: